Lionel Groulx: Later influence

-Anti-Semitism
+Antisemitism

-Accusations of anti-Semitism were made by Canadian author Mordecai Richler and French-Canadian historian Esther Delisle in the 1990s against several pre-World War II Quebec intellectuals, including Groulx.
+Accusations of antisemitism were made by Canadian author Mordecai Richler and French-Canadian historian Esther Delisle in the 1990s against several pre-World War II Quebec intellectuals, including Groulx.

 In 1933, writing under the pseudonym Jacques Brassier in the article "So That We May Live..."
-[Pour qu'on vive..."], published in the journal L'Action nationale [National Action], Groulx states his opposition to anti-Semitism.
+[Pour qu'on vive..."], published in the journal L'Action nationale [National Action], Groulx stated his opposition to antisemitism.
 In the section "The Jewish Problem" [Le problème juif], he states, "Antisemitism is not only not a Christian solution [to the Jewish problem], it is a solution that is negative and ridiculous." ["L'antisémitisme, non seulement n'est pas une solution chrétienne; c'est une solution négative et niaise"] (trans.
 Robinson 101).
 Apologists for Groulx have cited that quotation.
 However, the following sentence of the article has Groulx go on to give his unequivocal support to the boycott of Jewish businesses in Quebec: "To resolve the Jewish problem, it would suffice if French Canadians regained their common sense.
 There is no need of extraordinary legislation; no need for violence of any sort.
 We will only give our people the order, 'Do not buy from the Jews'....
 And if by some miracle our order were understood and complied with, then in six months the Jewish problem would be solved, not merely in Montréal but from one end of the province to the other" (trans.
-Robinson 101-102).
-Thus, put into context, although he stops short of advocating the legislation of outright anti-Semitic policies and supporting violence against Jews, Groulx supported systemic anti-Semitism by giving French Canadians the "order" to boycott Jewish businesses to solve the "Jewish problem" in Quebec.
+Robinson 101–102).
+Thus, put into context, although he stops short of advocating the legislation of outright antisemitic policies and supporting violence against Jews, Groulx supported systemic antisemitism by giving French Canadians the "order" to boycott Jewish businesses to solve the "Jewish problem" in Quebec.

-Citing Groulx's assertion that anti-Semitism is "negative and ridiculous", some scholars have downplayed allegations of anti-Semitism against Groulx.
+Citing Groulx's assertion that antisemitism is "negative and ridiculous", some scholars have downplayed allegations of antisemitism against Groulx.
 In a speech given in 1999, the historian Xavier Gélinas argues that Groulx did not support "racial anti-Semitism", which "confronts Jews for being Jews."
-While acknowledging the problematic and anti-Semitic nature of Groulx's rhetoric, Gélinas claims that it represents "cultural anti-Semitism" that singles out Jews because of the "principles and customs that they are deemed, rightly or wrongly, to believe in and to practice" and are "opposed to the traditional nationalist vision of Quebec."
+While acknowledging the problematic and antisemitic nature of Groulx's rhetoric, Gélinas claims that it represents "cultural anti-Semitism" that singles out Jews because of the "principles and customs that they are deemed, rightly or wrongly, to believe in and to practice" and are "opposed to the traditional nationalist vision of Quebec."